ToniWonKanobi/theoveranalyzed.net/posts/2015/3/15/the-secret-to-apples-success-remains-a-secret.md

 ***

-John Gruber recently [retweeted][twitter] a video in which a guy tirades for nearly twenty minutes on 'everything that was wrong' with Apple's [Spring Forward][apple] event last week:
+John Gruber recently [retweeted][twitter] a video in which a guy tirades for nearly twenty minutes on 'everything that was wrong' with Apple's [Spring Forward][apple] event last week.

-<iframe src="https://www.youtube.com/embed/alXya_qowbE" frameborder="0" allowfullscreen></iframe>

 I got through about five minutes of it before switching off.
 Before I did, I had this epiphany: